xzl01/neovim/src/nvim/README.md

 ### TUI redraw

-Set the 'writedelay' option to see where and when the UI is painted.
+Set the 'writedelay' and 'redrawdebug' options to see where and when the UI is painted.

+    :set writedelay=50 rdb=compositor

+Note: neovim uses an internal screenbuffer to only send minimal updates even if a large region is repainted internally.
+To also highlight excess internal redraws, use

-    :set writedelay=1
+    :set writedelay=50 rdb=compositor,nodelta

 ### Terminal reference